sergey-shandar/public/articles/endian.md

-Unpopular opinion: we should use little-endian instead of big-endian in programming and mathematics.
+Unpopular opinion about [endiannes](https://en.wikipedia.org/wiki/Endianness): we should use little-endian instead of big-endian in programming and mathematics.

 ## Little-Endian